 - Thirdly, this is a highly dynamic situation that involves constantly moving parts.
 It’s not enough that you hit the right combination once because the market side is continuously changing, which necessitates relentless effort on your side to keep up and remain in-tune.

-Symptoms of “Lock-Key” Mismatch
+Symptoms Of “Lock-Key” Mismatch

 - New Product / Service – You will notice that success remains sort of localized, scattered and opportunistic in nature.
-The product/service is not really able to take off, being crippled by those components that are not in full alignment with the larger market’s configuration.
+The product/service is not really able to take off, being crippled by those components that are not in full alignment with the market’s configuration.

 Here are a few common examples of misalignment scenarios.